-A dry caramel method is faster than wet caramel and it's a little easier and gives the best results.
-It can also be stirred with a wooden spoon or whisk, which you can't do with a wet caramel method.
+A dry caramel method is faster than wet caramel.
+It can also be stirred with a wooden spoon or heatproof spatula, which you can't do with a wet caramel method.

 Stirring a wet caramel causes sugar crystals to form on the side of the pot which can make a gritty caramel sauce.
-Dry caramel is easy and fast BUT it does need close attention because it can burn very quickly.
+Dry caramel fast BUT it does need close attention because it can burn very quickly.

 There are only 3 simple ingredients in this from-scratch caramel sauce recipe - sugar, salted butter, and heavy cream.
 If you're using unsalted butter, you'll need a 4rth ingredient of salt to give the correct depth of flavor.

 Have all your ingredients set out, and at room temperature before proceeding with the recipe.
 The amounts are listed in the recipe card below.